gonzalogarahuetes/PHP-Server-Environment/README.md

 # User
 To use the fake database, just log in with the user "newUser" and the password "123456".
-The app logs you in and gives the option of loggin out as well.
+The app logs you in and gives the option of logging out as well.